davetcoleman/baxter_cpp/README.md

    ```
    roslaunch baxter_control baxter_visualization.launch
    ```
    **Note:** you will not see anything when you launch this, only the ``/robot/joint_states`` topic starts being published.
-Proceed to the MoveIt section below:
+Proceed to the MoveIt section, below.

 ## Start MoveIt